MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This practice is a critical foundation of your development lifecycle and should be established over all profiles.

 Throughout this practice, you must take a Zero Trust approach.
 At its core the [Zero Trust model](https://www.microsoft.com/security/business/zero-trust) requires that each access request (user, service, or device) is verified as though it originated from an untrusted network, regardless of where the request originates or what resource it accesses.
-Base this always authenticate and authorize policy on all available data points.
+Base this "always authenticate and authorize" policy on all available data points.
 You should limit user access, especially privileged users, through Just-In-Time and Just-Enough-Access (JIT/JEA) policies, and segment access to minimize the possible damage if there's a breach.

 Hardening your development environment can be achieved through various methods, however a good starting point is to consider the developer workstation.
 By utilizing technologies such as [GitHub Codespaces](https://docs.github.com/codespaces/overview) or [Microsoft DevBox](/azure/dev-box/overview-what-is-microsoft-dev-box), you shift the development environment to SaaS applications, which can then be managed through security and network settings or through organizational policies.